-- Supports a goal of enhancing mobility and accessibility for users of the transportation system. - Generates sufficient resources to meet national investment needs on a sustainable basis with the aim of closing the funding gap. - Causes users and all beneficiaries to bear the full cost of using the transportation system to the greatest extent possible. - Encourages efficient investment in the transportation system. - Incorporates equity considerations, including but not limited to geography, equity across income groups, population growth, and revenue generation. - Synchronizes with other broad public policy objectives (and may include energy independence, environmental protection, and workforce housing).
+• Supports a goal of enhancing mobility and accessibility for users of the transportation system.

+- Generates sufficient resources to meet national investment needs on a sustainable basis with the aim of closing the funding gap. - Causes users and all beneficiaries to bear the full cost of using the transportation system to the greatest extent possible. - Encourages efficient investment in the transportation system. - Incorporates equity considerations, including but not limited to geography, equity across income groups, population growth, and revenue generation. - Synchronizes with other broad public policy objectives (and may include energy independence, environmental protection, and workforce housing).

-As Congress and the U.S. Department of Transportation consider additional transportation issues and rulemaking for FAST Act and proposals for infrastructure investment that may come from the new administration, DRCOG will evaluate each for consistency with the following policies.
+As Congress and the U.S. Department of Transportation consider additional transportation issues and rulemaking for the Infrastructure Investment and Jobs Act, DRCOG will evaluate each for consistency with the following policies.

-- DRCOG supports an energy-efficient, environmentally sustainable, multimodal transportation system that ensures America's economic competitiveness and supports livable communities for its residents. - DRCOG supports providing additional transportation revenues to accomplish this vision.
+- DRCOG supports an energy-efficient, environmentally sustainable, multimodal transportation system that ensures America's economic competitiveness and supports livable communities for its residents. - DRCOG supports providing additional transportation revenues to accomplish this vision. - Any new or increased sources of funding should be distributed through existing funding formulas with the greatest possible share going directly to local areas to decide how it will be spent. - Maintain transportation program's use of contract authority, allowing states to advance money for multiyear construction projects.

-- Any new or increased sources of funding should be distributed through existing funding formulas with the greatest possible share going directly to local areas to decide how it will be spent. - Maintain transportation program's use of contract authority, allowing states to advance money for multiyear construction projects. - While supporting a shift to national performance standards and goals, consideration must be given to equity issues (geographical/return on dollar). - Continue and expand funding for transportation projects that improve air quality. - If the 117th Congress brings back earmarking or modifies any discretionary programs, a number of safeguards should be included: ensure transparency of the earmarking process; fully fund each phase of an earmarked project (no partial funding earmarks should be approved); do not reduce formula funds that would affect projects already in an approved Transportation Improvement Program. - Provide full-year appropriations at the start of the federal fiscal year to the level of the authorization.
+- While supporting a shift to national performance standards and goals, consideration must be given to equity issues (geographic/return on dollar). - Continue and expand funding for transportation projects that improve air quality. - Congress should include a number of safeguards before earmarking transportation funds or modifying any discretionary programs, including ensuring transparency of the earmarking process; fully funding each phase of an earmarked project (no partial funding earmarks should be approved); not reducing formula funds that would affect projects already in an approved Transportation Improvement Program. - Provide full-year appropriations at the start of the federal fiscal year to the level of the authorization.
 Limit the use of short-term continuing resolutions and rescissions.
 These tactics reduce the flow of or cut into formula funds and negatively impact fiscal constraint, responsible planning, implementation of federal requirements and project continuity.